432MHz Band: 430.0 – 440.0 MHz

 The Seventy Centimetre (70cm) band within the UK is 10MHz wide commencing at 430MHz and extending through to 440MHz.
 The lower 2MHz of the band between 430-432MHz is allocated to the Amateur Service with Secondary status.

-The maximum peak envelope power in this area of the band is 40W (16dBW) estimated radiated power (ERP) for Advanced and Intermediate Licensees and 10W (10dBW) for Foundation Licensees.
+The maximum peak envelope power in this area of the band is 40W (16dBW) estimated radiated power (ERP) for Full and Intermediate Licensees and 10W (10dBW) for Foundation Licensees.

 It is very important to note that the band between 431-432MHz is not available for use if you are located anywhere within 100km radius of Charing Cross, London.